 My goal as a teacher is to create a space that not only supports art making but the discourse surrounding art making—from historical and contemporary issues in the field to the student’s role and potential as an artist in society today.
 To this end, I approach my classes as studio-seminars, incorporating cross-disciplinary readings, slideshows, screenings, news, and current events into each class period for discussion.
 As a group we analyze and critique readings and art, thus developing a language for talking about the work of our peers as well as contemporary artists.
 Through writing artist statements and leading critiques about their artwork, students learn to effectively communicate ideas while developing the ability to reflect upon their decisions and choices throughout the art making process.

 I support my students’ creation of art by cultivating a culture where respect, risk-taking, and hard work are valued.
 Moreover, I seek to empower them as capable and confident artists who have the skills to access the information and resources they need to realize their artistic work.
 Whether in a gallery looking at a video projection or sitting on the subway staring at a blur of advertisements, I hope my students employ a more critical stance towards visual information and the world around them.
-In the end, I consider myself a successful teacher when students realize their potential as both consumers and creators of images, objects, and events in the world.
+In the end, I consider myself a successful teacher when students realize their potential and responsibility as creators of images, objects, and events in the world.